osmarks/website/blog/minoteaur.md

 It "mostly worked" at the level of Minoteaur 1, but also proved annoying to work on, especially since the Markdown parsing mechanisms are quite annoying (none of the Markdown parsing libraries are particularly easy to *extend*, but `pulldown-cmark` returns an event stream, so I had to write some somewhat terrible code to streamingly process that and count up `[`s and `]`s, which actually then got rewritten to only *partly* do the weird streaming parsing and to mostly hand it off to regexes).

 When I got sufficiently annoyed by that again, I rewrote it in Nim for [Minoteaur 6](https://git.osmarks.net/osmarks/minoteaur).
-Nim is sort of how I would design a programming language, both in the sense that it makes a lot of nice decisions I agree with (extensive metaprogramming, style insensitivity) and in that it's somewhat quirky and I don't understand why some things happen (particularly with memory management, for which it has seemingly several different incompatible systems which can be switched between at compile time).
+Nim is sort of how I would design a programming language, both in the sense that it makes a lot of nice decisions I agree with (extensive metaprogramming, style insensitivity) and in that it's somewhat quirky and I don't understand why some things happen (particularly with memory management, for which it has seemingly several different incompatible systems which can be switched between at compile time[^2]).
 It has enough working libraries for things like SQLite and webservers that I thought it worth trying anyway, and it was indeed the most functional Minoteaur at the time, incorporating good SQLite-based search, backlinks, a mostly functional UI, partly style-insensitive links, a reasonably robust parser, a decent UI, and even DokuWiki-like drafts in the editor (a feature I end up using quite often due to things like accidentally closing or refreshing pages).
 However, I got annoyed again by the server-rendered design, the terrible, terrible code I had to write to directly bind to a C-based GFM library (I think I at least managed to make it not segfault, even though I don't know why), and probably some things I forgot, leading to the *next* version.